Keyfactor/azurekeyvault-orchestrator/README.md

 ## Setup and Configuration

-The high level steps required to configure the Azure Keyvault Orchestrator extension are
+The high level steps required to configure the Azure Keyvault Orchestrator extension are:

 1) [Configure the Azure KeyVault for client access](#configure-the-azure-keyvault-for-client-access)
 1) [Create the Store Type in Keyfactor](#create-the-store-type-in-keyfactor)